 What is SwimWest doing to comply with social distancing?

-One caretaker per child is allowed inside the swim school.
+We are encouranging families to bring in only one caretaker per child inside the swim school.

 - Chairs in the observation rooms and pool deck will be spaced out and we ask that you be mindful of others and patient while occupying shared spaces.

-- We ask that students arrive only five minutes before their scheduled class time to keep occupancy numbers within guidelines and walkways clear.
-Likewise, please exit the building as soon as possible following your child’s lesson
+- We ask that students arrive only five minutes before their scheduled class time to keep the congestion in the buildings low, and walkways clear.
+Likewise, please “wrap and go” and exit the building as soon as possible following your child’s lesson.

 - Lesson start times will be staggered to ensure we have a controlled flow of people into the facilities.